Medical Coding Certificate Courses and Requirements→

 What is MassBay’s Medical Coding Program?

-This program is designed to prepare the student for entry level placement for medical records coding, in either an inpatient or outpatient setting.
-It offers training in medical terminology; inpatient and outpatient medical office administrative practice; pathophysiology and pharmacology for medical coding; medical records management; ICD-CM, CPT-4 and HCPCS coding; coding regulatory issues; medical legal and ethical issues; computer usage and medical data entry; and insurance and billing practices.
-It is appropriate for entry-level job candidates, as well as for those wishing to build on a current skill base in order to make a career change.
+This 2-semester certificate program is designed to prepare the student for entry-level placement for medical records coding, in either an inpatient or outpatient setting.
+Fully online (asynchronous), the program offers training in medical terminology; inpatient and outpatient medical office administrative practice; pathophysiology and pharmacology for medical coding; medical records management; ICD-CM, CPT, and HCPCS coding; coding regulatory issues; medical legal and ethical issues; computer usage and medical data entry; and insurance and billing practices.
+It is appropriate for entry-level job candidates, as well as for those wishing to build on a current skill base to make a career change.

-Upon completion of the Medical Coding Certificate, the student will be able to:
+Upon completion of the Medical Coding Certificate, the graduate will be able to:

 - Review health records for completeness and accuracy.